Gillam Township, Jasper County, Indiana

 Gillam Township is one of thirteen townships in Jasper County, Indiana, United States.
-As of the 2010 census, its population was 640 and it contained 277 housing units.
+As of the 2020 census, its population was 619 (down from 640 at 2010) and it contained 201 housing units.

 In 1832, the first permanent white settlement in the area was made in what is now Gilliam Township.

 History

 Independence Methodist Church was listed on the National Register of Historic Places in 1982.

 Geography

 According to the 2010 census, the township has a total area of 38.23 sqmi, all land.